George Trafton: Professional football coach

-Cleveland / Los Angeles Rams

 In May 1945, Trafton was hired by the Cleveland Rams as the team's line coach.
 He remained the Rams' line coach when they moved to Los Angeles in 1946 and through the 1949 season.
 In 1950, he moved to a position in the Rams' front office as promotions director.

-Winnipeg Blue Bombers

 In May 1951, Trafton signed a one-year contract as the head coach of the Winnipeg Blue Bombers.
 Trafton led the 1951 Blue Bombers to an 8–6 record and a third-place finish out of four teams in the Western Interprovincial Football Union.
 Trafton remained with the Blue Bombers in 1952 and led the club to a 12–3–1, though the team lost to Edmonton in the WIFU Finals.
 In his third and final season with Winnipeg, he led the 1953 Blue Bombers to an 8–8 record and led the club to the 41st Grey Cup game, which it lost by a 12–6 score against Hamilton.
 Two weeks after Winnipeg's loss in the Grey Cup game, Trafton was fired in December 1953.
 He announced his retirement from coaching in January 1954.